s-a-v-a-n-n-a/4th_semester/Int_microscope/README.md

 | <img src="Research/Dot_dump_copy.png" alt="Picture 1" width="500"> | <img src="Research/Dot_dump_move.png" alt="Picture 2" width="500"> |
 | ***Picture 1***                                                    | ***Picture 2***                                                    |

 The difference in amount of using copying can be seen from the table above.
+Six copies can be decreased to four.

 **CHANGING TEST PROGRAM**
 -------------------------